The Startup's Guide to Budget Design

 If you’re ready to invest a little more (yet don’t want to break the bank), that’s where sites like 99Designs come in.

-Now although as a designer I personally don’t like speculative work and the commoditization of design work, even I have to admit that if you only have $500, 99Designs might be your best bet.
+Now although as a designer I personally don’t like speculative work and the commoditization of design work, even I have to admit that if you only have a couple hundred dollars, 99Designs might be your best bet.

 For that budget it’s going to be hard to get a good designer to work on your project anyway.
 So at least with 99Designs, you’ll have multiple options out of which you can pick the least bad.